-Analytica Laboratories provides a full range of asbestos testing from laboratories in Auckland, Wellington, Christchurch, and Dunedin.
+Analytica Laboratories provides a full range of asbestos testing.

 “Asbestos is the term for several fibrous minerals regulated under New Zealand law that are known to cause fatal or potentially fatal illnesses when inhaled.
 Asbestos does not present a known significant health risk in other situations.
 The symptoms of illness may not appear for 20 or more years after exposure.”
 (BRANZ, 2017)